-Fariba Farshad, Founding Director, Photo London
+Fariba Farshad, Founder, Candlestar / Photo London

-Michael Benson, Founding Director, Photo London
+Michael Benson, Founder, Candlestar / Photo London

-Michael Benson’s career in education and the arts spans over 20 years.
-He is an award-winning writer and a film producer – his films on Gustav Metzger and John Berger were released in 2003 and 2004 respectively.
+Michael Benson’s career in education and the arts spans almost 30 years.
+He is an award-winning writer and a film producer.
+His videos with Gustav Metzger and John Berger were released in 2003 and 2004 respectively, and his book 1000Years1000Words won a D&AD in 2001.
 For ten years he worked at the London Institute, now the University of the Arts in London, where he was responsible for developing the London Institute Gallery where he built an exhibition programme showcasing the work of outstanding students alongside leading contemporary artists, designers and photographers including Julian Opie, Richard Deacon, Nicola Hicks, Mike Leigh and Tom Hunter.
-He led the campaign to secure a new home for Chelsea School of Arts at Millbank, and uniting the various faculties under the name of the University of the Arts.
-In addition he developed Signatures of the Invisible, a major touring exhibition in collaboration with CERN.
-His book 1000 Years A Thousand Words won a D&AD silver award in 2000.
+He led the campaign to secure a new home for Chelsea School of Arts next to the Tate Gallery at Millbank.
+In addition, he worked with a twelve of Europe’s leading contemporary artists to develop Signatures of the Invisible, a touring exhibition in collaboration with CERN,Geneva.
+The tour ended with a major exhibition at PS1 MoMA in 2002.

-With Fariba Farshad he founded Candlestar in 2003.
-He is Director of Prix Pictet, the international photography prize founded by Pictet Group in 2008, for which he has curated over 50 exhibitions worldwide.
-Between 2011-2014 he also curated the Sony World Photography Award exhibition.
+He is Director of Prix Pictet, the international photography prize founded by Pictet Group in 2008, for which he has curated over 90 exhibitions worldwide.
+Between 2011-2014 he also curated the Sony World Photography Awards exhibition.
 He is a member of the board of the Foundation for the Exhibition of Photography and a Fellow of the Royal Society of Arts.